-It’s never too early to think about personal statements, SAT scores, and which schools are your top choices when it comes to college applications.
+It’s never too early to think about personal statements, ACT or SAT scores, and which schools are your top choices when it comes to college applications and, perhaps, applications to Ivy League schools.

 I’ve helped dozens of students with every part of their application (as have many other My Learning Springboard specialists) and worked on applications to attend one of the eight schools that form the Ivy League (Harvard, Brown, Columbia, Cornell, Dartmouth, Princeton, Yale, and The University of Pennsylvania).

 The term Ivy League is associated with academic excellence, prestige, highly selective admissions, and social status.
-Every year thousands apply to Ivy League schools, but, where exactly does the term Ivy League come from?
+Every year, thousands apply to these schools, but, where exactly does this term come from?
+What does it mean?

 The most general idea surrounding the name is that older buildings can be covered with clinging ivy, which has been a classic icon in literature and art from the beginnings of recorded history.